Bloomfield Township, Logan County, Ohio: Geography

 No municipalities are located within Bloomfield Township.

 Name and history

 Bloomfield Township was organized in 1832.
 Statewide, other Bloomfield Townships are located in Jackson and Trumbull counties.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

-In the elections of November 2007, Franklin Faulder defeated two other candidates in the election for the position of township trustee, while Laura Magoto was elected without opposition in the election for the position of township fiscal officer.

 Transportation

 State Route 274 passes through the northern part of Bloomfield Township.